Infowebers-Projects-IFRN-CNAT/Agenda-Ouroboros/README.md

 # Agenda Ouroboros
-An agenda based on the user's evolution for an improvement of his time in the day This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.1.
+An agenda based on the user's evolution for an improvement of his time in the day.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.1.

 ## Development server